paulnagle/NA-Ireland-IONIC-2/README.md

 Example commands to build a git clone of this app (on a mac)

-Download the NA-Ireland-Ionic-2-master.zip file, extract it and cd into the directory.
+Download the NA-Ireland-Ionic-2-master.zip file...

 https://github.com/paulnagle/NA-Ireland-Ionic-2/archive/master.zip

+Unzip the zip file and cd into the directory that is created

 Install Ionic Framework (For more details see https://ionicframework.com/)
 ```